qvieth/myblog/content/posts/meta-writing.md

 ## final thoughts

-the framework
+**do not introduce more argument, simply reintroduce update: this is day 2 and i just done my writing an hour a day chore, this is really good start.
+Now i need to clean up some school chore.
+Hope the next days would be this great again - Sep 25 06:51:55 AM +07 2021** the framework

 ```
-must seperate thinking from writing, only write after finished thinking
+seperate thinking from writing, only write after finished thinking
 blankpage -> purpose -> signpost -> drafting -> revising
 ```

-**do not introduce more argument, simply reintroduce update: this is day 2 and i just done my writing an hour a day chore, this is really good start.
-Now i need to clean up some school chore.
-Hope the next days would be this great again - Sep 25 06:51:55 AM +07 2021**

 **an idea just poped up, i think i will make a series of the many version of this post, day 1 version, day 2, etc… version so that you guys can see the changed on how i drafting and revise the post. is it worth the try ? ask or leave something plssss!**